benedekrozemberczki/littleballoffur/docs/source/notes/introduction.rst

 The constructor defines the parametrized graph reader object again, while the ``get_graph`` method reads the dataset.

-Now let's use the ``Hybrid Node-Edge Sampling`` method from `Reducing Large Internet Topologies for Faster Simulations <http://www.cs.ucr.edu/~michalis/PAPERS/sampling-networking-05.pdf>`_.
-We will sample approximately 50% of the original edges from the network.
+Now let's use the ``Metropolis-Hastings Random Walk Sampler`` method from `Metropolis Algorithms for Representative Subgraph Sampling <http://mlcb.is.tuebingen.mpg.de/Veroeffentlichungen/papers/HueBorKriGha08.pdf>`_.
+We will sample approximately 50% of the original nodes from the network.

 .. code-block:: python

-    from littleballoffur import HybridNodeEdgeSampler
+    from littleballoffur import MetropolisHastingsRandomWalkSampler

-    number_of_edges = int(0.5*graph.number_of_edges())
+    number_of_nodes = int(0.5*graph.number_of_nodes())
-    sampler = HybridNodeEdgeSampler(number_of_edges = number_of_edges)
+    sampler = MetropolisHastingsRandomWalkSampler(number_of_nodes = number_of_nodes)
     new_graph = sampler.sample(graph)

-The constructor defines a graph sampler, we sample from the Wikipedia graph with the ``sample`` method and return the new graph.
+The constructor defines a graph sampler, we sample from the Github graph with the ``sample`` method and return the new graph.
 Finally, we can evaluate the sampling by comparing clustering coefficient values calculated from the original and subsampled graphs.

 .. code-block:: python